kulcsarrudolf/pasztor.at/content/blog/2018-12-05-kubernetes-first-major-security-hole.md

 categories: blog
 date: "2018-12-05T00:00:00Z"
 publishDate: "2018-12-05T00:00:00Z"
-excerpt: Kubernetes first major security hole is out... does this mean Kubernetes is not secure?
+summary: Kubernetes first major security hole is out... does this mean Kubernetes is not secure?
 What can we learn from it?
-fbimage: /assets/img/kubernetes-first-major-security-hole.png
+fbimage: posts/kubernetes-first-major-security-hole.png
-googleimage: /assets/img/kubernetes-first-major-security-hole.png
+googleimage: posts/kubernetes-first-major-security-hole.png
-preview: /assets/img/kubernetes-first-major-security-hole.jpg
+preview: posts/kubernetes-first-major-security-hole.jpg
 tags:
 - DevOps
 - Kubernetes
 - Docker
 title: What can we learn from Kubernetes' first major security hole?
 twitter_card: summary_large_image
-twitterimage: /assets/img/kubernetes-first-major-security-hole.png
+twitterimage: posts/kubernetes-first-major-security-hole.png
 ---

 Kubernetes is a staple of modern day DevOps.
 Everybody wants to use it, not using it means you are not part of the